sseamonds/stock_data_tracker/README.md

 Simple data eng project to practice some AWS flows using stock ticker data.

 ## Current State:
-- code for pulling, cleaning, and calculating a couple basic metrics for a stock ticker
+- Code for pulling, cleaning, and calculating a couple basic metrics for a stock ticker
-  - using pandas for transforms
-  - Can be run in command line or in PyCharm/VSCode/etc with Run Configuration args
 - Can persist data to local or existing S3 buckets.
 I follow the bronze/silver/gold paradigm
 - Persisting latest agg metrics for a stock to RDS
 - Checking current nav discount against agg metrics
   - for instance, checking if the current NAV discount is lower than the yearly average NAV discount
-  - in a Lambda, run manually
+  - can run manually or schedule in say EventBridge and pass a stock symbol to check
-- IN PROGRESS : writing historical price/nav and historical metrics to RDS
+- IN PROGRESS : Writing historical price/nav and historical metrics to postgres.
+  - This will serves as the source for historical price/nav and historical trailing/moving metrics (nav discount, price moving average, etc).
+  - This will be appended to with a daily run and current metrics (latest overall price average, 1 yr moving average, latest div yield, etc) will be recalculated.

 ### To pull data from Yahoo finance :
-- python stock_data_pull.py --type [price|nav] --stock_symbol <STOCK_TICKER_ALL_CAPS> --period=<TIME_LENGTH> --output_path <LOCAL_OR_S3_PATH>
+- python src/runnable/stock_data_pull.py --type [price|nav] --stock_symbol <STOCK_TICKER_ALL_CAPS> --period=<TIME_LENGTH> --output_path <LOCAL_OR_S3_PATH>
   - see NOTES below on period param
   - Example for CEF
     - python src/stock_data_pull.py --type price --stock_symbol AWF --period=1y --output_path s3://sdt-stock-data/bronze/cef
     - python src/stock_data_pull.py --type nav --stock_symbol XAWFX --period=1y --output_path s3://sdt-stock-data/bronze/cef
+    - pulls price AND nav separately which will be merged in cleaning process
   - Example for stock
     - python src/stock_data_pull.py --type price --stock_symbol VOO --period=1y --output_path s3://sdt-stock-data/bronze/stock
   - output_path should be of format <s3_bronze_path>/cef for CEFs and <s3_bronze_path>/stock for stocks

 ### To clean data :
 - python stock_data_clean_runnable.py --source_path <LOCAL_OR_S3_PATH> --output_path <LOCAL_OR_S3_PATH>
   - Lambda trigger should be set to <s3_bronze_path>/cef for CEFs and <s3_bronze_path>/stock for stocks

 ### To calculate metrics :
 - python stock_data_calcs_runnable.py --source_path <LOCAL_OR_S3_PATH> --output_path <LOCAL_OR_S3_PATH>
 - Lambda trigger should be set to <s3_silver_path>

-### To Query/Insert stock metrics into RDS locally :
+### To Query/Insert stock metrics into RDS locally (can simply use a local postgres for testing instead):
 1. RDS instance must be on a subnet group with public subnets.
 - NOTE: If the RDS instance was created on a private subnet group, this cannot be changed after the fact and you'd need to create a new instance or new VPC (with public subnets) and switch to that!!!
+There are other ways too documented in the knowledge-center link below
 2. Need a security group attached to the RDS instance which allows inbound Postgres/TCP/5432 access from your IP
 3. RDS's VPC must have an internet gateway
 4. route table has entry for destination : 0.0.0.0/0 and target <internet gateway attached to your VPC>